28/NoteworthyII/README.md

 Located [here](https://www.curseforge.com/wow/addons/callbackhandler).

 2. LibDataBroker-1.1
-LibDataBroker is a small WoW addon library designed to provide a MVC interface for use in various addons.
+LibDataBroker is a small WoW addon library designed to provide an MVC interface for use in various addons.
 Last updated on 09.10.2018.
 Located [here](https://www.curseforge.com/wow/addons/libdatabroker-1-1).